Nested Sequents for First-Order Modal Logics via Reachability Rules: Conclusion

-The labeled calculus $\lqk$ for the logic $\qk$ is given in \fig~\ref{fig:labeled-calculi}, and consists of the \emph{initial rules} $\ax$ and $\botl$, and pairs of left and right \emph{logical rules} for each logical connective.
-To obtain labeled systems for extensions of $\qk$ with a set $\fcset$ of frame conditions, i.e. for a logic $\ql$, we extend $\lqk$ with \emph{relational rules}, presented in \fig~\ref{fig:relational-rules}, and which are types of \emph{geometric structural rules}~\cite[p.~126]{Sim94}.
-Note that $\mathsf{G3QK}(\emptyset) = \lqk$.
-We refer to formulae that are explicitly presented in premise(s) and conclusion of a rule as \emph{active}; e.g. $y \in D(w)$, $w : \phi[y/x]$, and $w : \dia \phi$ are active in $\existsl$.
+The labeled calculus $\lqk$ for the logic $\qk$ is given in \fig~\ref{fig:labeled-calculi}, and consists of the \emph{initial rule} $\ax$, pairs of left and right \emph{logical rules} for each logical connective, as well as the \emph{domain shift rule} $\domr$, which captures the semantic condition that $V(p,w) \subseteq D(w)^{n}$ in any model.\footnote{We note that the domain shift rule is missing from the labeled systems mentioned in~\cite[\cptr~6]{Vig00} and~\cite[\cptr~12.1]{NegPla11}, and thus, it is not clear if such systems are complete.} To obtain labeled systems for extensions of $\qk$ with a set $\fcset$ of frame conditions, i.e. for a logic $\ql$, we extend $\lqk$ with \emph{relational rules}, presented in \fig~\ref{fig:relational-rules}, and which are types of \emph{geometric structural rules}~\cite[p.~126]{Sim94}.
+We refer to formulae that are explicitly presented in the premise(s) and conclusion of a rule as \emph{active}; e.g. $y \in D(w)$, $w : \phi[y/x]$, and $w : \exists x \phi$ are active in $\existsl$.
 Also, the \emph{height} of a proof is defined in the usual way as the longest sequence of sequents from the conclusion of a proof to an initial sequent (cf.~\cite{NegPla11}).
-When extending $\lqk$ with relational rules, we refer to the resulting calculus as $\lql$, which is obtained in the following manner: \begin{multicols}{2} \begin{itemize}